 Chlorine.
-Some people who use water containing chlorine well in excess of the MRDL could experience
+Some people who use water containing chlorine well in excess of the MRDL could experience irritating effects to their eyes and nose, or experience stomach discomfort.

 Total Organic Carbon (TOC).
 Total organic carbon (TOC) has no health effects.
 However, total organic carbon provides a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
-Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of cancer
+Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, or nervous system effects, and may lead to an increased risk of cancer.